Aveed FDA Approval History

 Aveed (testosterone undecanoate) is a long-acting androgen depot injection for the treatment of male hypogonadism.

-Development History and FDA Approval Process for Aveed
+Development Timeline for Aveed

 |Mar 6, 2014|| FDA Approves Aveed (testosterone undecanoate) Injectable Testosterone Replacement Therapy|